-2.13.3 Late Reporting Fee
+2.13.3 Late Reporting Fee (12/20/24)8

-A Monthly Accounting Report and Delinquent Mortgage & Bankruptcy Status Report filed incomplete or not filed by the applicable Investor Reporting Calendar due date (see Servicing Guide Exhibit A) are considered late.
+Monthly Investor Reporting, Monthly Accounting Reports and Delinquent Mortgage& Bankruptcy Status Reports filed incomplete or not filed by the applicable Investor Reporting Calendar due date (see Servicing Guide Exhibit A) are considered late.
 Each occurrence of a late or incomplete Monthly Accounting Report or a late or incomplete Delinquent Mortgage & Bankruptcy Status Report will be subject to a late reporting fee.

-A written notice of noncompliance will be sent to the Servicer for all instances of a late Monthly Accounting or Delinquent Mortgage & Bankruptcy Status Report.
+A written notice of noncompliance will be sent to the Servicer for all instances of late Investor Reports, late Monthly Accounting Reports or Delinquent Mortgage & Bankruptcy Status Reports.
 In addition to the monetary late fees, beginning with the third late and/or incomplete report or transmission, as applicable, the MPF Provider reserves the right to invoke additional remedies, which may include declaring an Event of Default as grounds for termination of the Servicer.

-Late fees for Monthly Accounting Reports are assessed using an escalating scale that is based on the number of late and / or incomplete reports or transmissions in the most recent consecutive twelve (12) month period:
+Late fees for late Investor Reporting, Monthly Accounting Reports and late or incomplete Delinquent Mortgage & Bankruptcy Status Reports are assessed using an escalating scale that is based on the number of late and / or incomplete reports or transmissions in the most recent consecutive twelve (12) month period:

-• One-hundred dollars (\$100) for the first occurrence of a late and / or incomplete report or transmission;

-- Two-hundred-fifty dollars (\$250) for the second occurrence of a late and / or incomplete report or transmission; - Five-hundred dollars (\$500) for the third and all subsequent occurrences of a late and / or incomplete report or transmission during the remainder of the consecutive twelve (12) month period beginning with the first occurrence.
+- One-hundred dollars (\$100) for the first occurrence of a late and / or incomplete report or transmission; - Two-hundred-fifty dollars (\$250) for the second occurrence of a late and / or incomplete report or transmission; - Five-hundred dollars (\$500) for the third and all subsequent occurrences of a late and / or incomplete report or transmission during the remainder of the consecutive twelve (12) month period beginning with the first occurrence.